DavidMiles1925/water_alarm_clock/README.md

 ### Jonathan Hoffman - Product Owner

 > Jonathan, or "Jono" as his friends call him, is the one who initiated this project.
 He is largely responsible for the mechanical design, and has selected pump and circuit equipment to be used in product construction.

-### Tom Ryan - Consulting Engineer

-> Tom has been an instrumental part of product testing, solution design, and general consulting.

 ### David Miles - Software Developer